ayoolaolafenwa/PixelLibAPI/README.md

 kubectl apply -f pixellib_deployment.yml
 ```

 This command will create the pixellib pod deployment and service.
-This will the log:
+This will be the log:
 ```
 deployment.apps/pixellib-deployment created
 service/pixellib-service created